srinidhiv2107/GitAndGitHub/README.md

 # GitAndGitHub
-Fundamentals of git and github
+Basis of Git and GitHub